plasmatech8/supabase-practice/01_supabase_crash_course_netninja/README.md

 * The `.on()` method returns an object containing a subscribe method.
 Looks good.
 * The `subscribe()` method accepts some sort of callback.
 Looks good (assuming it triggers based on the subscription).
 * The `subscribe()` method returns an object containing an unsubscribe method.
 Looks good (after testing, it looks like Svelte supports both an unsubscribe method and object containing an unsubscribe method!).

+Nope it does NOT WORK.

+Need to call `.subscribe()` method to activate the subscription and `$foo` on `foo.on('o')` returns a string "SUBSCRIBED".

+Need to wrap the subscribe call with another function.